The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 Hagakure is an oGCD ability re-added to the game in patch 5.05 as a shadow of its former self.
 Originally a cornerstone of a Samurai’s rotation and toolkit in Stormblood, this ability now allows you to trade all of your Sen in for 10 Kenki each on a five second cooldown.

 The intended purpose for the reintroduction of Hagakure from Square Enix seemed to be from the outcry of players who were upset that in dungeons they would sometimes have leftover Sen, and Hagakure would allow them to “wipe clean” this gauge in order to enter a dungeon boss without having to overcap existing Sen while re-applying buffs.
 In a raid setting, however, Hagakure serves a similar purpose: it wipes away the Sen we build while filling time to keep rotational alignment.
-Please refer to the section on looping to learn more.
+For the newer players, have this button in case your rotations runs into a funny spot and there's no way out.
+For the older players, this button is no longer used as a strict requirement for filler.
+Please see below in the Rotation & Looping Section

 ## Higanbana Timing